 Ice hiking on the Viedma glacier

-Ideal for couples, this is the way to see the glaciers of Los Glaciares National Park, hike up to the base of Mount FitzRoy, ...More details
+Ideal for couples, this is the way to see the glaciers and hike up to the base of Mount FitzRoy in style.
+Enjoy a stay at a unique and wonderful Patagonian lodge, only accessible by boat.
+The trip includes a…

-For those that are up for some longer days of trekking and camping overnight the rewards are great - off the beaten track routes, views out across the Patagonian Ice Cap and new perspectives on the FitzRoy mountains.
+Camping overnight after longer days of trekking, you'll find great rewards - off the beaten track routes, views out across the Patagonian Ice Cap and new perspectives on the FitzRoy mountains.
 These can be tackled in any order or direction but these are the four main areas/routes...

 The Fitzroy and Torre loop